codygreen/llm_api_server/objective3/README.md

     return {"summary": summary[0]["summary_text"]}
 ```

+Some quick highlights on what this code does:

+- load the text_summarization model from the _/code/app/model/text_summarization_ folder; we will cover this in the _Dockerfile_.
+- builds a model to ensure our API post body contains a JSON element named _text_ and of class string.
-This code provides a new API endpoint _/summarize/_ that we can POST _text_ to that we want summarized.
+- provides a new API endpoint _/summarize/_ that we can POST _text_ to that we want summarized.
+- passes the supplied text.
+- returns a summary of the supplied text.

 ## Build Container

-To build our API container with our AI model, we need to create a new _Dockerfile_ with the following code:
+To build the API container with our AI model, we need to create a new _Dockerfile_ with the following code or use the file in this repository:

+>_**Note:**_ the folder structure for this objective is important.
+The root folder contains the _Dockerfile_, a file called _requirements.txt_, a folder called _app_, where the python code lives.
+If you are unsure, please refer to the objective3 folder structure in this repository.

 ```dockerfile
 FROM python:3.11 as builder